tencent cloud

 consumer.Ack(msg)

-7. Log in to the TDMQ for Apache Pulsar console, click Topic > Topic Name to enter the consumption management page, and click the triangle below a subscription name to view the production and consumption records.
+7. Log in to the TDMQ for Apache Pulsar console.
+On the Topic page, click the topic name to go to the Consumption Management page.
+Click the dropdown arrow next to the subscription name to view production and consumption records.

 img

-The above is a brief introduction to the way of publishing and subscribing to messages.
-For more operations, see Demo or Pulsar Go client.
+The above is a brief introduction to the publishing and subscription of messages.
+For more information, see Demo or Pulsar Official Documentation.

 Customizing Log File Output

-As many users don’t customize the logging library when using the Pulsar SDK for Go, logs are output to os.Stderr by default, as shown below:
+As many users do not customize the logging library when using the Pulsar Go SDK, logs are output to os.Stderr by default, as shown below:

 // It's recommended to make this a global instance called `log`.